 A NATIONAL RECKONING WITH AMERICAN HISTORY AND RACIAL INJUSTICE HAS BEEN PLAYING OUT ON THE TERRAIN OF MONUMENTS, MUSEUMS, SCHOOL CURRICULA, AND INCREASINGLY—MAPS.

 A struggle over history and racial injustice is unfolding on the terrain of monuments, museums, school curricula, and maps.
-While authoritarians and billionaires move to remake the commemorative landscape in their image and interests, communities are pushing back—rising to reclaim and rename the ancestral, cultural, and political geographies they call home.
+While authoritarians and oligarchs move to remake the commemorative landscape in their image and interests, communities are pushing back—rising to reclaim and rename the ancestral, cultural, and political geographies they call home.

 WORDS ARE MONUMENTS is a multi-year educational and socially-engaged art initiative that supports grassroots efforts to restore or reimagine the names of historic and sacred places.
 It explores how naming has been used to seize land and erase worlds—and how it can be mobilized as a tool for resistance, cultural resurgence, and collective repair.